Bluffing Your Way to the Top

 Well, I’ve got a message for these counterfeit superstars: If you think you can bluff your way through life, you’ve got something coming.

 Eventually, people see right through these shortcuts to success.
 In fact, these counterfeit superstars are living on borrowed time.
 The day will come when their ways will come back to bite them.
 GOTCHA!
+Bluffing doesn’t pay.

 Despite the fact that the majority of people play by the rules and try to do the right thing, there are a number of bad actors in every organization who have no problem advancing their careers on the backs of others.
-Here are some you may recognize:
+Here are 8 you may recognize:

 Emperors.
 These people climb the corporate ladder by capitalizing on who they know and where they’ve been, rather than on what they’re contributing today.
 They may have friends in high places, have their walls filled with diplomas, or have previously worked for a blue-chip company.
 They’re like an oasis.
 They may look wonderful from a distance, but the closer you get, the more obvious it becomes that it’s all just a mirage.
 In this case, emperors truly have no clothes.